 “Cynthia’s hips are too wide for her boobs,” one of her classmates said behind her back in the girl’s change room.

 “Do you think she’ll ever stop gaining weight?
 I hope I don’t end up like her,” another girl said.

 Cynthia tried to ignore the comments but they hurt her.
 It made sense to her even a year earlier in Grade Eight that her body was changing, for what she believed at the time, the worse.
 Her mother had wide hips and a small bust.
 The thought of her mother made the girls’ comments hurt even more.
 Her mother had died of breast cancer that year.
 Cynthia bit her lower lip hoping the crystal clear image of her mother would go away but it wouldn’t, it lingered with her and that made her think of her father.

 Her father never seemed to mind that Cynthia’s mother had wide hips.
 He was so happy when she was alive.
 He wrote her love poems all the time.
 Now all he did was work overtime or tinker with his Ford Cavalier to keep it going a little longer.

 Cynthia remembered going to the school bathroom in silent tears after the girls’ comments.
 She wanted to get into a stall and hide her pain until it went away.
 As she entered she heard a girl retching in another stall.
 She went to the door of the other stall and whispered, “Are you alright?”

 There was more retching, then the girl mumbled, “Fine.”
 The stall door opened and a tall girl with short, dirty blonde hair stepped out.
-Tammy Baker was the all-star gymnastics and track and field female athlete at Sandlewood High School.
+Tammy Baker was the all-star track and field female athlete at Sandlewood High School.
 She was also ultra-thin.